Everything You Need To Know About System Integration (And IPaaS)

 Businesses need a strategy that allows them to stay current with the latest applications while collecting and implementing data in a way that paints a single customer view, all while avoiding IT backlogs, data bottlenecks, and massive costs.
 AND that information must move from on-premise, cloud, mobile, and IoT systems seamlessly.

-These problems, inherent in using the growing streams of data, prevent many companies from taking the necessary steps towards adapting to the digital transformation.
+These problems, inherent in using the growing streams of data, prevent many companies from taking the necessary steps toward adapting to the digital transformation.

 Fortunately, system integration provides a solution.